MintMCP

 Integration Approach

-Every Airia integration includes pre-built authentication flows, credential storage, and access controls.
-Weekly additions expand the catalog continuously.
+Airia integrations include pre-built authentication flows, credential storage, and access controls.
 For organizations prioritizing out-of-the-box connectivity over custom development, this breadth offers value.

 However, Airia's public materials reference enterprise compliance and SOC 2 Type II-related operations, so buyers should verify report scope, coverage, and applicability during procurement.
 Public named customer case studies remain limited.